getItemFromBlock/AM64DS_DeSmuME/README.md

 ### (Optional) Configure button controls

 At this point, you likely want to switch the other controls to use the same controller as the analog stick.
 This can be done in Config -> Control Config.
 If you've already configured the controls how you want, you can skip this step.

+**Note:** The D-Pad is used to rotate the camera (in Standard Mode), so it's recommended to not map the D-Pad to the same analog stick configured in the GBA-slot window.
+You can map the D-Pad to another analog stick, such as the right analog stick, if you want to control the camera with it.

 ### Apply the game patch (cheat code or IPS patch)